By Tré Berry III | 07/22/2019

 After the fight, Manny and Freddie Roach patched things up, so Roach and Buboy worked as a co-trainer team for Manny in his next fight against Adrien Broner.
 Manny even looked sharper this time around, more than doubling his opponents punch output and dominating the loudmouth to a wide decision.
 It was written off by certain people the same way they did in the fight prior, this time with them referring to Broner’s stagnated footwork in the pocket, yet not bringing attention to Manny’s footwork, where he could have still out-dueled his man even if he was capable of using lateral foot movement due to his ability to alter his footwork to mirror what his opponent wants to do.

-Manny 4 months before his 🗓️41st birthday got his shot at a Welterweight World Title against respected Keith Thurman.
-While some believed that Manny’s skills and reflexes superseded whatever his age stated, there were still a percentage of people who refused to pick Pacquiao in this match-up because of the numerical age factor with people paying more attention to that than his abilities at this point, and because some didn’t think highly of his last 2 opponents, once again not taking into account the skills he utilized in those 2 outings on a personal basis.
-Pacquiao’s speed, counter-punching and combinations overwhelmed Keith in portions of the fight, in large particularly in the first half of the fight, putting on an even better performance than the previous 2 fights discussed earlier, and in doing so, added another very good young fighter to a laundry list of a Hall-of-Fame resume.
+Manny 4 months before his 🗓️41st birthday got his shot at a Welterweight Title against respected 🇺🇸Keith Thurman.
+While some believed that Manny’s skills and reflexes superseded whatever his age stated, there were still a percentage of people who refused to pick Pacquiao in this match-up because of the numerical age factor with people paying more attention to that than his abilities at this point, and because some didn’t think highly of his last 2 opponents, focusing solely on that and once again not taking into account the skills he utilized in those 2 outings on a personal basis.

 Manny had also added 4 more boxing records to a ridiculously long list of achievements, and has up to this point defeated father-time, which at his age ultimately becomes the toughest foe to face, yet he continues to thrive in the sport of boxing, and continuously makes a strong case as to why he is on the short list of being one of the greatest boxers in the history of the sport, and certainly as one of the 2 vanguards of this young millennia.
 A salute to the Filipino Senator who is still juggling his duties to try and make changes as he sees fit at home, and by inspiring the boxing world with his continued level of in-ring performances, the journey lives on.